htcondor/htcondor/docs/classads/classad-mechanism.rst

     Returns the string which is the concatenation of all arguments after the first one.
 The first argument is the separator, and it is inserted between each of the other arguments during concatenation.
-    All arguments are converted to type ``String`` by function ``string(Expr)`` before concatenation.
+    All arguments which are not undefined are converted to type ``String`` by function ``string(Expr)`` before concatenation.
+Undefined arguments are skipped.
     When there are exactly two arguments, If the second argument is a List, all members of the list are converted to strings and then joined using the separator.
 When there is only one argument, and the argument is a List, all members of the list are converted to strings and then concatenated.